yukeiyang/xray/README.md

 Or，you can flash the image as a brand new one.

 Management IP: 192.168.2.1
-wan port: LAN1
+Wan Port: LAN1
-lan port: LAN2 LAN3 LAN4 ...
+Lan Port: LAN2 LAN3 LAN4 ...
 Username: root
 Password: (none)